Correctional Facilities

 SOURCES

 1. Equal Justice Initiative.
 21, August 2020.
-Covid-19’s Impact on People in Prison. https://eji.org/news/covid-19s-impact-on-people-in-prison/
+COVID-19’s Impact on People in Prison. https://eji.org/news/covid-19s-impact-on-people-in-prison/